COVID- 19 Update – WWILD Services – 17/5/2022

-Also if you have a disability you can get a vaccine for COVID -19 now!
-You don’t have to wait.
+Also if you have a disability you can get a vaccine for COVID -19 or Influenza anytime

 If you would like more information on COVID-19 and getting the vaccine you can talk to your regular GP, call The Disability Gateway on ph: 1800 643 787.
-To find out more about where to get the vaccine you can also look at the link below, to find your local GP respiratory clinic where you won’t have a long wait.
+To find out more about where to get the vaccine you can also look at the link below, to find your local GP respiratory clinic.
+You can also ask at your local pharmacy.

 Vaccine access – GP Respiratory clinics information:

-QLD Health – Places you can go get the Pfizer vaccine:
+QLD Health – Places you can go get a vaccine:

 To keep up to date with easy english information about Covid-19 restrictions please go to:

-To learn about keeping yourself healthy and know what the current information about the Coronavirus or COVID-19 please look at these websites:
+To learn about keeping yourself healthy and know what the current information about the Coronavirus or COVID-19 please look at these websites (updated January 2022) :

 To learn about what the NDIS is able to do please ring 1800800110 or go to: